In days gone by, humans saw things that they didn’t understand as mysterious or magical.

 Then there are exogenous ketones, which are the dietary equivalent to pouring a bucket of someone else’s sweat over you and claiming that you had a great workout (see Are exogenous ketones right for you?).
 Exogenous ketones are also one of the most expensive ways you can get energy with practically zero nutritional value.

-Thinking in terms of food that our ancestors would have eaten (or even foods that your grandmother would recognise as food) can be a great way to evaluate what we put in our mouth.
+Thinking in terms of food that our ancestors would have eaten (or even foods that your grandmother would recognise as food) can be a great way to evaluate what we put in our mouths.

 But as soon as you have to ask ‘is this paleo’ about everything you eat and start commercialising ‘paleo comfort foods’ by mixing dates, honey, almond flour and coconut oil, you can kiss the benefits goodbye.